HubSpot/moxie/README.md

 Now, connecting to MySQL on 127.0.0.1 will proxy you to db1.foo.com, and connecting to MySQL on 127.0.0.2 will proxy you to db2.foo.com.
 Sweet.

-There's one more thing we can do to make this SUPER convenient for is.

 ### Tieing it all together with /etc/hosts

-The /etc/hosts file is a mapping of domains and IP addresses that gets checked **before** hitting DNS.
+The `/etc/hosts` file is a mapping of domains and IP addresses that gets checked **before** hitting DNS.
 Here's what a typical one looks like on OSX:

 ```
 ##